jsoref/hashicorp-packer/website/source/docs/builders/amazon-chroot.html.md

 -   `chroot_mounts` (array of array of strings) - This is a list of devices to mount into the chroot environment.
-This configuration parameter requires some additional documentation which is in the "Chroot Mounts" section below.
+This configuration parameter requires some additional documentation which is in the [Chroot Mounts](#Chroot Mounts) section.
 Please read that section for more information on how to use this.

 -   `command_wrapper` (string) - How to run shell commands.
 This defaults to